jaanga/gestification/work-in-hand/readme.md

 Dimitry and my conclusions: there is not.

 [**Phalanges**](https://github.com/jaanga/gestification/tree/gh-pages/work-in-hand/phalanges)
-- **The app of the moment** Can you create a realtime, 3D skin and bones character elements using a Leap Motion device.
+- **The app of the moment** Can you create a realtime, 3D skin and bones character elements using a Leap Motion device?
 Not yet, but perhaps soon...

 [**Save JSON**](https://github.com/jaanga/gestification/tree/gh-pages/work-in-hand/save-json)